bygreencn/OCRaptor/README.md

 * Linux 64Bit
 * Apple OSX 10.8-10.10

+OCRaptor requires at least 2048 MB of RAM.

 Due to time constraints, 32Bit-Systems are not supported.<br/>
 OCRaptor comes with a **build-in Java 8** Runtime Environment.